Titanothere Fossil Tooth Replica

 Description

 Titanothere Fossil Tooth Replica measures 3.3 inches.
-Titantothere Fossil Tooth Replica is museum quality polyurethane resin cast.
+Titantothere Fossil Tooth Replica is museum-quality polyurethane resin cast.
+1:1 scale.
 Made in USA.
-Our precise tooth can be used as a teaching tool, museum tooth exhibit, home décor tooth, or office décor tooth.

 Titanothere or Brontothere is any member of an extinct group of large-hoofed mammals that originated in Asia or North America during the early Eocene Epoch (some 50 million years ago).
 Titanothere, more properly called brontotheres, became extinct during the middle of the Oligocene Epoch (some 28 million years ago).
 Most were large and fed mainly on soft vegetation.